Default Interior Background

 Opening Victoria Day weekend, step inside Stephen Leacock's boathouse and discover his love for the lake.
 This exhibit features photographs taken by world renowned photographer, Yousuf Karsh.

-*Please note that the boathouse will be available to view exclusively during our House and Grounds History Tour.
+*Please note that the boathouse will be available to view exclusively during the House and Grounds History Tour.

 Hours and booking information